 reports that there are probably twice as many cars parked around the building as the week before.

-May 17: Four fiery crosses light the night sky around African-American neighborhoods in Alton, Illinois.
+May 17: Four crosses burn in Alton.
+Four fiery crosses light the night sky around African-American neighborhoods in Alton, Illinois.
 Three crosses are lit in the city’s African-American neighborhoods, and one is burned on Salu Street just outside the city limits.
 This is the second cross-burning incident in Alton since February 4.
 Alton’s public schools are the subject of an NAACP lawsuit, which asks the state to enforce its law which blocks state funding of segregated school districts.

 ▲Thursday, May 18